Firm Account Management

 To add attorney’s own electronic service contact information, click Actions, Firm Service Contacts, Add Service Contact (see images below).

 To add the electronic service contact information to the public list, simply check "Make This Contact Public" (see image below).

-You should never add a firm service contact for opposing counsel because you cannot find them on the Service Contact List.
-If you do this, you are not perfecting service correctly.
-You may only add opposing counsel from the Service Contact List, or they may attach themselves to a case for service.
-Otherwise, you must serve them conventionally.
+You should never add a service contact for opposing counsel because you cannot find them on the Public Service Contact List.
+You may only select opposing counsel from the Public Contact List or opposing counsel may add themselves to a case for service, which will default to eserving them as long as filer selects "Efile and Serve."
+Otherwise, you must serve them via the traditional method.

 All Odyssey File & Serve firm administrators must amend the firm’s service contacts by deleting contacts for service recipients outside of their firm or organization.
 Under current procedures, filers and filing organizations must maintain firm service contacts only for members of their own organization.
 Any existing service contacts for external recipients outside that organization must be deleted immediately to reduce or eliminate duplicate listings in the Service Contacts list.